-Scott has been a presenter at the PA Annual Conference for the National Alliance on Mental Illness, Geisinger Bloomsburg Strategies for Helping Professionals Conference, the R. Benjamin Wiley Harrisburg Partnership Program, Pike County AIDS Awareness Conference, the PA Department of Health Community Health Nurse Annual Conference, the Marywood University School of Social Work Conference, Recognizing Therapeutic Treatments for Mental Illness
+Scott has been a presenter at the PA Annual Conference for the National Alliance on Mental Illness, Geisinger Bloomsburg Strategies for Helping Professionals Conference, the R. Benjamin Wiley Harrisburg Partnership Program, Pike County AIDS Awareness Conference, the PA Department of Health Community Health Nurse Annual Conference, the Marywood University School of Social Work Conference, Recognizing Therapeutic Treatments for

 Program, and the Child Advocacy Committee Annual Seminar.

 Scott moved to working at Geisinger Bloomsburg Psychiatric Behavioral Unit as a Mental Health Tech to increase his counseling exposure and experience.
 He was trained in Psychiatric Emergency Assistance Training.
 Under supervision, he provided supportive counseling to patients working towards their goals, followed treatment plans, mediated family sessions, and led coping-skill educational groups.
-Scott assisted those with addiction
+Scott assisted those

 issues to alcohol, opioids, and other drugs, and with disorders including: anxiety, depression, Bipolar, eating, trauma and PTSD, dissociative, somatic, conduct, schizophrenia, obsessive-compulsive, personality, and ADHD.
 Scott was regularly assigned patients who were male survivors of sexual abuse because of his compassionate support and guidance through their trauma.